-To celebrate National Nutrition month, this is a continuation of our series on nutrition as it relates to urology.
-Urinary tract infections, or UTIs, can be painful, with symptoms that include back pain, abdominal pain, and a burning sensation during urination.
-Though existing UTIs typically need to be treated with medications, avoiding future UTIs may
+To celebrate National Nutrition month, this is a continuation of our series on nutrition as it relates to urology: Urinary Tract Infections Urinary tract infections, or UTIs, can be painful, with symptoms that include back pain, abdominal pain, and a burning sensation during urination.
+Though existing UTIs typically need to be treated with medications, avoiding

 If you’re a man trying taking care of your health, bravo.
 Men are far less inclined to seek health care information.
 If you have a loved one to nudge about his health, then this information is for you, too.
 In the third of this three-part series, we’ll look at health issues that can affect a

 If you think you have a urinary tract infection, it’s time to see a doctor.
 A urinary tract infection, or UTI, is actually caused by bacteria and needs to be treated with antibiotics.
 Diagnosis is as simple as a urinalysis and/or urine culture.
 Symptoms of UTI If you have any combination of the following symptoms,